shahghasiadil/laravel-clean-architecture-ddd-cqrs/README.md

     -   `Traits`: Reusable traits that provide utility functions or methods to multiple classes.

 This architecture not only segregates the responsibilities into clear, well-defined areas but also promotes a high degree of modularity and replaceability of components.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit pull requests to contribute.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.